Why Apple’s AirPower Wireless Charger Is Taking So Long to Make

 Apple also wants users to be able to place any of their devices anywhere on the charging mat to begin a charge.
 That ambitious goal requires the company to pack the AirPower with multiple charging sensors, a process that has proven difficult, the people said.
 The charger is based on custom charging technology, which it intends to integrate with the Qi charging standard, the company said last year.

-An executive at an Apple partner that manufactures third-party wireless chargers for iPhones, who asked not to be identified, said that the multi-device charging mechanism is challenging to build because it likely requires different sized charging components for the three types of devices, which would all overlap across the mat.
+An executive at an Apple partner that manufactures third-party wireless chargers for iPhones, who asked not to be identified, said the multi-device charging mechanism is challenging to build because it likely requires different sized charging components for the three types of devices, which would all overlap across the mat.

 The AirPower charger is also more advanced than the current competition because it includes a custom Apple chip running a stripped down version of the iOS mobile operating system to conduct on-device power management and pairing with devices.
 Apple engineers have also been working to squash bugs related to the on-board firmware, according to the people familiar.
 They asked not to be identified discussing a product that hasn’t been released yet.

+Shares of Energous Corp., which is developing a wireless-charging system called WattUp, fell 4.3 percent on Thursday.
+The company has said it’s working with tier 1 device makers, sparking speculation that Apple is a partner.
+However, the iPhone maker is using a mix of its own chip and wireless technology from the Qi standard.

-The company plans to produce the charger with Pegatron Corp., which also builds some iPhones, according to a person familiar with the arrangement.
+Apple plans to produce the charger with Pegatron Corp., which also builds some iPhones, according to a person familiar with the arrangement.

 Apple didn’t say when in 2018 it would release AirPower, but engineers hoped to launch the charger by June.
 The aim now is to put it on sale before or in September, according to one of the people.
 In recent months, some Apple engineers have ramped up testing of the device by using it as their charger at the office, another person said.